whutchinson98/lambda-invoker-cli/README.md

 # Lambda Invoker Cli

 ## About

-Simple CLI tool to allow you to easily invoke your lambdas before they are attached to an API Gateway by providing a JSON file as your api request.
+Simple CLI tool to allow you to easily invoke your lambdas to test them out.

 ## Prerequisites